mtmanning93/velo-workshop/README.md

 ### - __Testing Responsive Design__

 Initially when testing the site some issues were encountered when scaling down, for example the hover effect used to expand the services section were no longer user friendly and altered the positioning of the containers.
 In order to counteract such errors the page structure was forced to change.
-Simply switching from rows to columns within each pages main informative section and removing such hover effects would fix the issue.
+Simply switching from rows to columns within each pages' main informative section and removing such hover effects would fix the issue.

 ### Problems and Bugs: